What Is Computer Science? Meaning, Jobs, and Degrees

 [Featured Image]: AI Engineer, working at a desktop with multiple screens, creating computer systems.

-That's not all, though.
-Here are some of the other ways that computer science technology is used in various industries across the world today:
+Here are some additional ways that computer science technology is used worldwide:

 • The manufacturing industry develops and manufactures 3D printers for the medical community, dentistry, and architecture.
 Companies such as Nike and Ford Motor Company are among the top users of 3D technology.